Telethon Network of Genetic Biobanks - The Charter

 - the new Director will be introduced at the first meeting of the NB, and will be obliged to adopt the principles and to adhere to the policies of the Network.

-2.6.
+2.10.
 To leave the Network, a written official notice by the Director of the outgoing Biobank is required to announce the decision.
-The communication, with the specifications constituting cause for leaving, will be considered at the following NB meeting and all procedures should be formalized by the end of the financial year.
+The communication specifying the cause for leaving should be sent to the NB and all procedures should be formalized by the end of the financial year.

-Membership revocation is subjected, and contextual, to the renunciation to the ongoing Telethon grant by the Biobank Director.
+Membership revocation is subjected, and contextual, to the renunciation to any ongoing Telethon grant by the Biobank Director.

 This Charter is the Constitution Document of the Telethon Network of Genetic Biobanks, which sets out the principles agreed upon by the Members of the Network.